novotnav/calculator/README.md

 ## Calculators

-This repository contains scripts of calculatorscd.
+This repository contains scripts of calculators.

 The scripts are described below.